Operational database: Use in business

 Operational databases are used to store, manage and track real-time business information.
 For example, a company might have an operational database used to track warehouse/stock quantities.
 As customers order products from an online web store, an operational database can be used to keep track of how many items have been sold and when the company will need to reorder stock.
 An operational database stores information about the activities of an organization, for example customer relationship management transactions or financial operations, in a computer database.

 Operational databases allow a business to enter, gather, and retrieve large quantities of specific information, such as company legal data, financial data, call data records, personal employee information, sales data, customer data, data on assets and many other information.
 An important feature of storing information in an operational database is the ability to share information across the company and over the Internet.
 Operational databases can be used to manage mission-critical business data, to monitor activities, to audit suspicious transactions, or to review the history of dealings with a particular customer.
 They can also be part of the actual process of making and fulfilling a purchase, for example in e-commerce.

 Data warehouse terminology

 In data warehousing, the term is even more specific: the operational database is the one which is accessed by an operational system (for example a customer-facing website or the application used by the customer service department) to carry out regular operations of an organization.
 Operational databases usually use an online transaction processing database which is optimized for faster transaction processing (create, read, update and delete operations).
 An operational database is the source for a data warehouse.
+Data from an operational database can be loaded into an operational data store at a data warehouse before the data is processed into the data warehouse.